kucukmelih/MovieReviewProject/README.md

 # 🎬 Movie Review Project

 A simple movie review application built with Python and Tkinter.
-Users can register, login, view movies, and leave reviews.
+Users can register, login, view movies, leave reviews, and get movie recommendations.

 ---